SalesforceLabs/RevenueCloudCodeSamples/AgentforceQuoting/README.markdown

 ## 7. Execute Quote Management Topic

-The Topic metadata is treated as a Standard Topic and added to the Einstein agent
+The Topic metadata is treated as a Standard Topic and is added to the Einstein agent.

 ### Scope: